tanner-johnson2718/3D_ToolChain/README.md

     * There is an issue with how we send multiple commands.
 A command is only registered if an ok ACK is sent back.
 With the reciever on a different thread than the sender, theres no way for sender to verify the printer ACK its send
         * Should look into the serial buffer size on the serial TX/RX chip
     * Every send should also output a "sending"
+    * Save off a log and create a dummy printer for debug
 * meme ctlr refine doc
+* thermistor curcuit doc
+* Fade height

+### Enclosure
 * enclosure finish cad and look into ammeters
 * Cut t slot Al for elctronics enclosure
 * Get running with skr board
 * enclosure doc fan and go over power draw doc (i.e. board, heated bed, etc)
-* thermistor curcuit doc
-* Fade height